 A collection of antique postcards featuring Historic Wigwam Village No. 2

 Just as Historic Wigwam Village No. 2 is a vacation destination, coincidentally, Kentucky native Frank Redford was on a trip when he found his inspiration to design and build his first Wigwam Village in Horse Cave, Kentucky (just down the road from Historic Wigwam Village No. 2).
-While visiting Long Beach, California, Redford sighted a lunch stand and ice cream shop shaped and painted like a traditional tepee.
+While visiting Long Beach, California, Redford sighted a barbecue restaurant shaped and painted like a traditional tepee.
 Upon returning to Horse Cave, he opened a lunch counter and gas station in 1933 that was shaped like a tepee.
 After customer encouragement, he expanded his business in 1935 to include six concrete tepees for sleeping.

 Ever the entrepreneur, Redford built Wigwam Village No. 2 in 1937, making it bigger and better than No. 1 (which no longer exists, alas).
-No. 2 features 15 tepees and a much larger tepee that would house a lunch counter big enough for 30 diners and a gift shop as well as a gas station.
+No. 2 features 15 tepees and a much larger tepee that would house a lunch counter big enough for 30 diners and a gift shop and a gas station out front.
 He located it in Cave City on Highway 31W, counting on its proximity to Mammoth Cave National Park (which today draws 500,000 visitors a year) to boost his business.
 He was right.
-The busy north-south highway, the main route between Louisville and Nashville before Interstate 65 was built in 1970, kept his wigwams filled almost every night.
+The busy north-south highway, the main route between Michigan and Florida, kept his wigwams filled almost every night.
 Soon, he franchised Wigwam Villages around the country.
 Seven in total were built — No. 3 in New Orleans, No. 4 in Orlando and No. 5 in Birmingham.
 Only No. 2, No. 6 in Holbrook, Arizona, and No. 7 in Rialto, California remain.